Ambient Occlusion

 fig 3: Unreal Engine: Lumen technology.

 Algorithms like ray tracing and path tracing simulate full global illumination, but they require significant processing power.
 In exchange, they provide close to real light occlusion and do not need to use ambient occlusion techniques.
+AO can still be used for enhancing some effects.

 This techniques are so realistic because they use the scene geometry and textures to calculate the light for a certain number of iterations (global illumination).
 This iterations are known as bounces, the number of times a light path collides on a surface and changes direction.